Time-Travel Rephotography: Method

 We seek to synthesize a {\em modern photo} of a historical person, using an antique black-and-white photo as reference.
 Our approach is based on the idea of {\em projecting} the antique photo into the space of modern high-resolution color images represented by the StyleGAN2 generative model~\cite{Karras2019stylegan2}.

-Our approach resembles previous techniques that optimize the latent representation of StyleGAN2 to synthesize an image~\cite{baylies2019}.
-However, in our case, we don't want to exactly fit the antique image, as that would produce a black and white result with many of the same artifacts.
-Instead, we want to find a StyleGAN2 synthesized result depicting a subject, that if they were captured by an antique camera, would match the input.
+Similar to previous techniques~\cite{baylies2019}, we optimize the latent space of StyleGAN2 to synthesize an image.
+However, directly fitting the antique image would reproduce a grainy black and white result, we instead reconstruct an image of the person without any artifact caused by antique negatives or the film aging process.

 A first step is to convert the StyleGAN2 output to grayscale before comparing with the antique input image.
-This naive approach is poorly constrained and leads to unrealistic colorized results.
-Instead, we employ an additional exemplar image as a reference, that has similar facial features as the input, yet contains high frequency details and natural color and lighting.
-Section~\ref{sec:sibling_encoder} explains how we compute such an exemplar automatically.
-We call it the \textbf{\emph{sibling}} image, as it resembles characteristics of the input while having a different identity, and Section~\ref{sec:sibling_color_transfer} introduces losses to constrain the optimization and preserve the color and details present in the sibling image.
+This naive approach is poorly constrained, since multiple colors can correspond to the same grayscale output, and thus leads to unrealistic colorized results (Fig.~\ref{fig:loss-ablation}e).
+Therefore, we employ an additional exemplar image as a reference, that has similar facial features as the input, yet contains high frequency details and natural color and lighting.
+Sec.~\ref{sec:sibling_encoder} explains how we compute such an exemplar automatically.
+We call it the \emph{sibling} image, as it resembles characteristics of the input while having a different identity.
+Sec.~\ref{sec:sibling_color_transfer} introduces losses used in optimization that constrain our rephotographed output to retain the contrast, color and high-frequency details present in the sibling.

-To further reduce the perceived identity gap between the input image and the modern portrait, we design reconstruction losses specifically suited for antique images (Section~\ref{sec:reconstruction-losses-for-antique-images}).
-A key contribution is a degradation module, that simulates the image formation model present in antique photos, and is applied to the StyleGAN2 result before comparing it with the input antique photo.
-The degradation module accounts for different types of film substrate, scanning processes and camera response curves, and in conjunction allows for improved rephotography results.
-We provide details on the latent code optimization in Section~\ref{sec:latent-code-optimization} and a system overview in Figure~\ref{fig:projection-diagram}.
+To further reduce the perceived identity gap between the input image and the modern portrait, we design reconstruction losses suited for antique images (Sec.~\ref{sec:reconstruction-losses-for-antique-images}).
+A key contribution is the proposed degradation module, that simulates the image formation model in antique photos, and is applied to the StyleGAN2 result before comparing it with the input antique photo.
+The degradation module accounts for different types of film substrate, camera response curves, image blur, and low resolution, which altogether leads to improved rephotography results.
+We provide details on the latent code optimization in Sec.~\ref{sec:latent-code-optimization} and a system overview in Figure~\ref{fig:projection-diagram}.